 What happens in your bokashi bucket?

-What you have in your bokashi bucket is not soil.
 You do not get soil or compost directly out of your bucket…. it doesn’t work that way.
 What you have in your bucket is fermented (or pickled) food waste (also called pre-compost).

 Fermentation is the process that allows us to throw anything into our bokashi bucket without worrying about foul odors, flies and other pests.
 The bokashi fermentation process is great for us, but it is also great for our plants (win, win!).
 The bokashi process is dealing with your food scraps in a way that produces the best possible results for your plants.